Count Dooku: Dark Disciple (2015)

 An unfinished sixth season arc of The Clone Wars was adapted into the 2015 novel Dark Disciple by Christie Golden.
 In the story, Dooku commands a genocidal attack on the planet Mahranee, leading the Jedi Council to send Master Quinlan Vos on a mission to assassinate Dooku.
 Vos partners with Dooku's former apprentice Asajj Ventress for the mission.
 The two confront Dooku on the planet Raxus Secundus, where Dooku was being awarded at a ceremony, but are no match for the Sith Lord, who captures Vos and forces Ventress to flee.
 Dooku takes Vos to Serenno, where he tortures him, eventually turning him to the dark side.
 Sometime later, the Jedi Council liberates Vos with the assistance of Ventress.
 However, upon deducing that he has turned to the dark side, the Council sends him to face Dooku again as a test of loyalty, with Obi-Wan Kenobi and Anakin Skywalker tailing him.
 Vos defeats Dooku, but spares his life and instead demands Dooku to lead him to Darth Sidious.
-Obi-Wan and Anakin arrest them and take them to Kenobi's Venator-class Star Destroyer.
-Vos and Dooku escape aboard Ventress' ship, killing two Jedi and many clone troopers in the process.
+Obi-Wan and Anakin arrest them both.
+Vos and Dooku escape aboard Ventress's ship, killing two Jedi and many clone troopers in the process.
 They are shot down and crash-land on Christophsis, where they seek refuge in a Separatist tower, which is soon under attack by Jedi and Republic forces.
 Dooku attempts to kill Vos with Force lightning, but Ventress sacrifices her life and saves Vos.
 After killing Ventress, Dooku escapes the planet.

 Dooku: Jedi Lost (2017)

 In the audiobook Dooku: Jedi Lost by Cavan Scott, Dooku meets his sister Jenza, brother Ramil, and father Count Gora, when he visits his homeworld of Serenno as a Jedi Initiate.
 Dooku begins corresponding with Jenza, keeping their communications a secret for years.
 The audiobook also details several adventures Dooku has with his best friend, Sifo-Dyas, and Dyas's Jedi Master, Lene Kostana.
 During one mission, Dooku sees visions of many different futures through the Force, which shake him to the core.
-Eventually, Dooku becomes a Jedi Knight, trains two Padawans to knighthood, and joins the Jedi Council, hoping to bring about real change in the Republic.
+Eventually, Dooku becomes a Jedi Knight, trains two Padawans (one being Qui-Gon) to knighthood, and joins the Jedi Council, hoping to bring about real change in the Republic.
 However, after he saves his homeworld of Serenno from invaders, he decides to remain to help his planet rebuild, leaving the Jedi Order and becoming Count Dooku of Serenno.